PIM vs MDM: What is the Difference Between PIM and MDM?

-Using Pimcore development services, Credencys builds Product Information Management and Master Data Management solutions that allow you to manage any type, any format, and any size of digital data for organizations of any belonging or size to any industry domain.
+Using Pimcore development services, Credencys builds Product Information Management and Master Data Management solutions that allow you to manage any type, format, and any size of digital data for organizations of any belonging or size to any industry domain.

 - Increased operational efficiency

 - Leverage greater flexibility for internal teams

 - Improved data quality

 - Accelerated new product onboarding